laur89/docker-borg-mysql-backup/README.md

-    REMOTE_REPO             path to repo on remote host, eg '/backup/repo' optional - can be omitted when only backing up to local borg repo, or if providing value via script BORG_LOCAL_REPO         path to local borg repo; optional - can be omitted when only backing up to remote borg repo, or if providing value via script
+    REMOTE_REPO             path to repo on remote host, eg '/backup/repo' optional - can be omitted when only backing up to local borg repo, or if providing value via script LOCAL_REPO              path to local borg repo; optional - can be omitted when only backing up to remote borg repo, or if providing value via script
     BORG_EXTRA_OPTS         additional borg params (for both local & remote borg commands); optional